More than a half-century of service to the English Catholic community

 Fr.
 Cornell was replaced by Fr.
 Charles Costigan in 1973.
 When Father Costigan was moved to St. Willibrord Church in Verdun during the summer of 1974, Fr.
 Manny Rodrigues came to Our Lady of Fatima in September 1973 as a curate until September 1977.
 Later we had Father Michael Shaw from October 1981 until September 1982 and Father Robert Jollett came in September 1986 until August 1990 as curates.

-Fr John Charles joined us in February 2014 within a week after coming from India.
+Fr John Charles joined us in residence in February 2014 within a week after coming from India.

 Bishop Thomas Dowd became pastor in 2015 with Father Jason Piper as associate.
 In 2019, Father Piper was named Parish Administrator.